U-Go-Dog: Walking your dog is officially a thing of the past

 The Booster Bath

 The Booster Bath is quite possibly one of the most useful dog products I've seen in a long time.
+Breaking your back, clogging your tub, and destroying your bathroom are only a few of the side effects of giving your dog a bath.

 The Booster Bath is great in the laundry room, garage, or even outside.
 It comes in all kinds of sizes, and you can even add a ramp to it so that your dog just walks right in.